Belfast City Hall

 A committee is a group of councillors appointed by the Council which meets to review, scrutinise or make decisions on a range of functions within its particular remit.

-Each of the committees consists of 20 councillors, except the Planning Committee which has 14, with the quorum (the minimum number of councillors required to be present to transact business legally) of each committee being one quarter of the membership, that is, 5 members and 4 for Planning.
+Each of the committees consists of 20 councillors, except the Planning Committee and the Belfast Waterfront and Ulster Hall Shareholders’ Committee which have 14, with the quorum (the minimum number of councillors required to be present to transact business legally) of each committee being one quarter of the membership, that is, 5 members and 4 for Planning and the Shareholders’ Committee.

 Committees are constituted to reflect, as far as practicable, the different political parties into which the members of the council are divided.
 The posts of chairperson and deputy chairperson are allocated on basis of the d’Hondt method of filling positions of responsibility as set out in Part 3 of the Local Government Act (Northern Ireland) 2014.